What is Giardia?

 These cysts are immediately able to infect another animal.
-Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground, or by drinking contaminated water.
+Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground or drinking contaminated water.

 When Giardia cysts are found in the stool of a healthy adult dog without diarrhea, they are generally considered a transient, insignificant finding.
 However, in puppies and debilitated adult dogs, they may cause severe, watery diarrhea that may be fatal if left untreated.

 The likelihood of developing disease increases when large numbers of cysts are present in the environment from fecal contamination.
-Giardiasis is a common occurrence in environments that are densely populated, such as kennels, pet stores, or animal shelters.
+Giardiasis is common in densely populated environments, such as kennels, pet stores, or animal shelters.

 What are the clinical signs of giardiasis?

-These microscopic parasites attach themselves to the intestinal wall and the damage causes an acute, sudden-onset of foul- smelling diarrhea.
+These microscopic parasites attach themselves to the intestinal wall, and the damage causes an acute, sudden onset of foul-smelling diarrhea.
 Giardia infection in dogs may lead to weight loss, chronic intermittent diarrhea, and fatty stool.
-The stool may range from soft to watery, often has a greenish tinge to it, and occasionally contains blood.
-Infected dogs tend to have excess mucus in the feces.
+The stool may range from soft to watery, often has a greenish tinge, and occasionally contains blood.
+Infected dogs tend to have excess mucus in their feces.
 Vomiting may occur in some cases.
-The signs may persist for several weeks and gradual weight loss may become apparent.
+The signs may persist for several weeks, and gradual weight loss may become apparent.

 unless the dog’s immune system is immature

-The diarrhea may be intermittent.
+Diarrhea may be intermittent.
 Most dogs do not have a fever but may be less active.
-The disease is not usually life- threatening unless the dog’s immune system is immature or immunocompromised.
+The disease is not usually life-threatening unless the dog’s immune system is immature or immunocompromised.
 Many dogs will be asymptomatic carriers, never developing any signs of illness.
 Younger animals are more likely to exhibit clinical signs.

 How is giardiasis diagnosed?

-A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces, and which often require a special zinc sulfate flotation solution for detection.
+A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces and often require a special zinc sulfate flotation solution.
 Occasionally, the parasites may be seen on a direct smear of the feces.
-If your veterinarian suspects giardiasis, a sample of stool may be analyzed for the presence of Giardia specific antigens (cell proteins).
-Some Giardia tests are available for in-clinic use while other tests require submittal to a reference laboratory.
-Many cases are presumptively diagnosed on the basis of medical history and clinical signs suggestive of giardiasis.
+If your veterinarian suspects giardiasis, a stool sample may be analyzed for Giardia-specific antigens (cell proteins).
+Some Giardia tests are available for in-clinic use, while others require submittal to a reference laboratory.
+Many cases are presumptively diagnosed based on medical history and clinical signs suggestive of giardiasis.